giulio-duregon/LowPrecisionApproxGP/README.md

 ## TODO:
 Setup:
-- Giulio: Finish setting up **Inducing Point Kernel/Added Loss/Strategy**
+- Giulio: Finish setting up **Inducing Point Kernel/Added Loss/Strategy** -- DONE
 - Paul: Set up alternative greedy select points function that finds the best out of all candidates -> Copy the `/LowPrecisionApproxGP/util/GreedySelector.py` and make it find the best MLL rather than just one that increases the likelihood
 - - Team Decision: Encorporate size of the working set:
 $$J \subset \{n-m\}$$
-- Giulio: Set up testing for variable precision torch dtypes and assert that the return values conform to these dtypes
+- Giulio: Set up testing for variable precision torch dtypes and assert that the return values conform to these dtypes -- DONE
 - Jonah + Giulio: Finish setting up experiment_runner
-- - Make sure can't select float16 when on CPU
+- - Make sure can't select float16 when on CPU -- DONE
-- - Better logging of results, what scheme makes sense
+- - Better logging of results, what scheme makes sense -- DONE
+- - Make Log results parser
+- Dataset factory loader

 ## Maybe if we use HPC
 - Figure out which overlays (or how to make them) are necessary for running a container